openshift-kni/example-cnf/README.md

 The `ecd_sriov_networks` represents the connection between TRex and CNF Application.
 There are two links per connection, each link using a different SRIOV network.

-TRex uses static MAC addresses starting with `20:...`, and the CNF Application uses static MAC addresses starting with `80:...`, and the addresses, together with the PCI addresses, are eventually gathered by the CNFAppMac CR.
+By default, TRex uses static MAC addresses starting with `20:...`, and the CNF Application uses static MAC addresses starting with `80:...`, and the addresses, together with the PCI addresses, are eventually gathered from the pod network annotations.

 The network schema would be as follows: